holunda-io/camel-zeebe-legacy/README.md

 **core**

-This provides the neede camel component and allows implementing subsriptions that forward events to some message channel supported by camel (so in fact: every one).
+This provides the needed Apache Camel component and allows implementing subscriptions that forward events to some message channel supported by Apache Camel (so in fact: every one).

-It was setup via camel archetypes, using this syntacx:
+It was setup via Camel archetypes, using this syntax:

 ```
 ./mvnw archetype:generate -B -DarchetypeGroupId=org.apache.camel.archetypes -DarchetypeArtifactId=camel-archetype-api-component -DarchetypeVersion=2.20.2 -DgroupId=io.zeebe.camel -DartifactId=camel-zeebe-api -Dname=CamelZeebe  -Dscheme=zeebe-api